contentful/contentful.js/README.md

 	console.log(response.items[0].fields.author.fields.name)
 })

-// you can pass a query when requesting a single entity client.getEntry('<entry-id>', {key: value})
+// You can pass a query when requesting a single entity client.getEntry('<entry-id>', {key: value})
 ```